g-ravity/War-of-Words/README.md

 * Go to public/js/script.js
 * Change the io.connect URL to "http://localhost:3000"
-* Start the nop application using nodemon / node app.js
+* Start the node application using nodemon / node app.js